| Safe Haskell | Safe-Inferred |

 initialSoundLawTable' :: Map Char (Set Char) Source #

-Contains the same contents to initialSoundLawTable
+Contains the same contents to initialSoundLawTable except that

 keys and values are crossed: keys are a converted sound and values are